 How AI relates to cognitive APIs

-APIs—application programming interfaces—connect applications to other systems, services or applications.
-When you use cognitive APIs, you are requesting access to a library of domain-specific intelligent models.Learn more about Cognitive Services
+APIs—application programming interfaces—connect applications to other systems, services, or applications.
+When you use cognitive APIs, you’re requesting access to a library of domain-specific intelligent models.Learn more about Azure Cognitive Services

 How AI relates to data science

-AI and data science both involve gathering, analysing and collecting large data sets—but they have different goals.
+AI and data science both involve gathering, analyzing, and collecting large data sets—but they have different goals.
 AI focuses on how computers can make decisions based on data.
-Data science, on the other hand, focuses on the use of mathematics, statistics and machine learning to extract insights from data.
+Data science, on the other hand, focuses on the use of mathematics, statistics, and machine learning to extract insights from data.

 How AI relates to robotics

 A robot typically has both a physical form and the software that controls it.
-Robots that are controlled by AI software move autonomously—they do not need direct instruction from a human.
-But not all robots are controlled by AI and not all AI requires a physical form.
+Robots that are controlled by AI software move autonomously—they don’t need direct instruction from a human.
+But not all robots are controlled by AI, and not all AI requires a physical form.

 Types of artificial intelligence